The Collaborative Blueprint™

-For example, the unique investment risks that you'll be especially vulnerable to during retirement (called Sequence of Returns risk), creating a withdrawal strategy from your qualified retirement accounts that doesn't involve the IRS getting the lion's share, and you getting a better handle around making your money last your whole life.
+It's designed to address multiple issues, like Sequence of Returns Risk, creating a tax-efficient withdrawal strategy from your retirement accounts and getting a better handle around making your money last.

 The first thing we do is talk about your main goals and concerns.

 For example, you might be concerned about running out of money in retirement or paying too much in taxes.
 Perhaps it’s protecting your money from a market decline or making sure your income and assets keep up with inflation.

 You might also have some specific goals in mind, like retiring by a certain date, enjoying travel and hobbies or planning for the next generation.

 We’ll help you formulate a game plan by discussing all of these, and they will be our guide as we create your Blueprint together.

 Step 2: Optimizing Your Guaranteed Income Sources & Budget